National School Safety and Security Services is a Cleveland (Ohio)-based, national school safety consulting firm specializing in:

 - emergency planning and crisis response evaluations

-Who we are: National School Safety and Security Services is based in Cleveland, Ohio with consultants in Arkansas, Indiana, Florida, Michigan, Tennessee and Wisconsin.
-We provide professional services on a contracted basis to schools, public safety organizations, youth-service providers, government agencies and clients in all 50 states.
+Who we are: National School Safety and Security Services is based in Cleveland, Ohio with consultants in Arkansas, Indiana, Florida, Michigan, Ohio, Virginia and Wisconsin.
+We provide professional services on a contracted basis to schools, public safety organizations, youth-service providers, government agencies and clients in all 50 states and internationally.

 Our philosophy: We believe proactive strategies are the keys to safe schools.
 We focus on a balanced approach to prevention, intervention, security and crisis preparedness, combined with improving communications, school climate, psychological support services and strong relationships with public safety officials.
 We are independent and driven by the best interests and practices in our field.
 We are not product-affiliated, grant-funded, government operated, or allied with any group that pushes bundled services.
 We are free of biases, political influences and hidden agendas.
 Our primary interest is the safety of children, schools and communities.